 The major part of India doesn’t have much variety to offer when it comes to weather.
-It’s either sunny and warm to hot or it is rainy and warm to hot.
-That’s why June is actually quite interesting because it has both!
+It’s either sunny and hot or it is rainy and warm.
+That’s why June is actually quite interesting because it has a mixture of both!

-In conclusion, In most of India June starts as another hot month with ridiculous high temperatures of 35 °C plus but can end with lots of rain and a resurgence of greenery and water resources.
-Locals are looking forward for the first rain drops in June as it means heat relief and a comeback of agricultural activities.
+In most of India June starts as another hot month with ridiculous high temperatures of 35°C plus but can end with lots of rain and a resurgence of greenery and water resources.
+Locals are looking forward for the first rain drops in June as it brings heat relief and a comeback of agricultural activities.
 Fields turn a lush green.
 Streams overflow with water.
 Waterfalls spring up on previously bare rock faces.
 It’s a pleasant event to watch!

-However, for India visitors it might not be the best month to visit.
-But that depends where you want to go
+However, for visitors it might not be the best month to visit.
+But that depends where you want to go.

 SOUTH INDIA IN JUNE

-The Monsoon starts its downpours in Kerala while Tamil Nadu and the east coast get rather less rain and even struggle with droughts in some years.
-Due to the tropical flora and fauna on the west coast the nature comes alive and formerly brown grass fields and leaf-empty trees turn to a lush green.
+The monsoon starts its downpours in Kerala while Tamil Nadu and the east coast get rather less rain and even struggle with droughts in some years.
+Due to the tropical flora and fauna on the west coast, nature comes alive and formerly brown grass fields and leaf-empty trees turn to a lush green.
 However, the constant rain can also cause interruptions for travels and activities.
-In Goa many resorts, restaurants and shacks will be closed from May to September, similarly at the beaches of Kerala.
+In Goa, many resorts, restaurants and shacks will be closed from May to September, similarly at the beaches of Kerala.
 If you find a resort that stays open though you can catch great discounts on stays, even at luxury stays.

 You can’t just find various wild and unique flora and fauna species in those hills but also endless fruit, tea and coffee plantations.
 And in June they offer cooler temperatures and less stuffy air than in the cities and plains of India.
-Wayanad, Munnar and Thekkady are such places but also the Dudhsagar Waterfall Hike in Goa.
+Check out Wayanad, Munnar and Thekkady in Kerala or the Dudhsagar Waterfall Hike in Goa.
 Ooty in Tamil Nadu is very popular amongst domestic tourists to flee the heat of the cities.